rjuang/flstudio-arturia-keylab-mk2/README.md

 - Figure out how to detect when bank button is pressed (maybe retrieve the midi led status of the light on refresh ?)
 - Mapping for Mixer sliders / knobs.

+## Ideas to consider
+Some ideas I came up with that would help with my workflow.
+Will consider adding this at some point:

+- Pressing "New pattern" when a punch in/punch out selection has been made will create a new pattern with the selection pasted in.
+- Long pressing UNDO will clear the current pattern.
+- Replace color red/green/blue entries with a single color scroller with simple presets of 4*4*4 colors where we permute R=range(0,255, 256/4), G=range(0,255, 256/4), and B=range(0,255, 256/4)